Professor of Law

 Professor of Philosophy

-Nita A. Farahany is a leading scholar on the ethical, legal, and social implications of biosciences and emerging technologies, particularly those related to neuroscience and behavioral genetics.
-She is the Director of Duke Science & Society, the Duke MA in Bioethics & Science Policy, and a Professor of Law & Philosophy.
+Nita A. Farahany is a leading scholar on the ethical, legal, and social implications of emerging technologies.
+She is a Professor of Law & Philosophy, the Founding Director of Duke Science & Society, Chair of the Duke MA in Bioethics & Science Policy, and principle investigator of SLAP Lab.

-She received her AB in genetics, cell, and developmental biology at Dartmouth College, a JD and MA from Duke University, as well as a PhD in philosophy; her dissertation was entitled "Rediscovering Criminal Responsibility through Behavioral Genetics."
-Farahany also holds an ALM in biology from Harvard University.
+Farahany received her AB in genetics, cell, and developmental biology at Dartmouth College, a JD and MA from Duke University, as well as a PhD in philosophy.
+She also holds an ALM in biology from Harvard University.
 In 2004-2005, Farahany clerked for Judge Judith W. Rogers of the U.S. Court of Appeals for the D.C.
 Circuit, after which she joined the faculty at Vanderbilt University.
 In 2011, Farahany was the Leah Kaplan Visiting Professor of Human Rights at Stanford Law School.